West Palm Beach – Places To Stay

 With tropical energy pulsing through its palm-lined streets, West Palm Beach is a hub of nightlife, entertainment, cultural attractions and recreation in The Palm Beaches.

 Start your adventure in the vibrant neighborhoods of downtown West Palm Beach.
 Overlooking sparkling Lake Worth Lagoon, Clematis Street is home to funky sidewalk cafes, colorful murals and buzzworthy bars.
-Hop on a free trolley to The Square, a shopping district and open-air plaza where it’s not unusual to stumble upon rousing events and live music.
+A short walk from Clematis you’ll find The Square, a shopping district and open-air plaza where it’s not unusual to stumble upon rousing events and live music.
 Venture a little farther to explore Antique Row and the candy-colored storefronts of Northwood Village, an eclectic enclave known for its art galleries and global cuisine.
 Bargain shoppers love Tangler Outlets Palm Beach, with savings on more than 100 name brands like Saks Fifth Avenue OFF 5TH, Nike and Vera Bradley.
-You can also enjoy Grandview Public Market with 12 gourmet food vendors their is something for everyone.
+You can also check out Grandview Public Market that is home to 12 gourmet food vendors offering something for everyone.

 It’s hard to beat West Palm Beach for family fun.
-Sitting side by side just south of downtown, the Palm Beach Zoo & Conservation Society and South Florida Science Center & Aquarium offer more up-close animal encounters and hands-on learning experiences.
+Sitting side by side just south of downtown, the Palm Beach Zoo & Conservation Society and the Cox Science Center & Aquarium offer more up-close animal encounters and hands-on learning experiences.

 Plan your visit around our year-round calendar of amazing events, from SunFest to the Palm Beach International Boat Show.
 The South Florida Fair brings 17 days of midway rides, fair foods and live entertainment starting in mid-January, and February brings spring training to The Ballpark of the Palm Beaches, where baseball lovers can watch top teams warm up for the MLB season.